villekf/OMEGA-doc/docs/source/algorithms.rst

 MLEM/OSEM
 ^^^^^^^^^

+Full name(s): Maximum-likelihood expectation maximination/ordered subsets expectation maximization

+Enable with ``options.OSEM``.

-While only OSEM is selectable, MLEM is enabled if no subsets are used.
+While only OSEM is selectable, MLEM is enabled if no subsets are used (=``options.subsets = 1``).
 This method can be used for PET, SPECT or CT data, or any other Poisson-based data.
 Note that CT uses its own transmission tomography based formula, while
 PET and SPECT use the linear model.
 Useful algorithm for PET and SPECT, but not particularly recommended for CT.
 Use OSL_OSEM for regularized version (see below).

 | Emission tomography (ET) MLEM based on:  https://doi.org/10.1111/j.2517-6161.1977.tb01600.x